Component: REST data sources

 - $skip [optional]: Number of data records that the consumer wants to skip

 - $filter [optional]: Condition to query.
 The filter string follows OData syntax.
-Refer to OData URI Parser component for supported operators
+Refer to the OData URI Parser component for supported operators

 - Fields that are used to sort in descending order: [Field name] desc